TAX CODE (MANDATORY FOR ALL STUDENTS)

 The cost of the course is € 200.

-The course is also open to foreign students not enrolled at IULM University with a fee of € 250, but it is not eligible to request any Visa for Study and so any Permit of Stay.
+The course is also open to foreign students not enrolled at IULM University with a fee of € 300, but it is still not eligible to apply for any Study Visa and therefore no Residence Permit.

 The Study Abroad Office does not provide support for looking for accommodation on the private market.
 Students are invited to contact tenants directly.